glassesneo/saohime/.github/README.md

 let app = Application.new()

-# Load the default plugins --------- it's necessary to create an window!
+# Load the default plugins --------- it's necessary to create a window!
 app.loadPluginGroup(DefaultPlugins)

 # Start the app